Boehringer-Ingelheim/dv.listings/README.md

 ```
 ## Export functionality

-The *dv.listings* module allows users to export listings.
-Users have the option to either download the currently displayed listing or all available listings.
+The listings module allows users to export listings.
+Users have the option to either download only the currently displayed listing or all available listings.

-For downloading only the currently active listing, the listing will be saved as it is displayed, either in .xlsx or .pdf format.
-In case any filters have been applied, the downloaded file will reflect this and only include the filtered data.
+To download the currently active listing, it will be saved exactly as it appears on the screen, either in .xlsx or .pdf format.
+In case any filters have been applied, the downloaded file will reflect these and only include the filtered data.

 For users who wish to download all listings, the module allows saving in .xlsx format exclusively.
-This process disregards any local filters, and each listing is saved in a separate worksheet within the file
+This process disregards any local filters, and each listing is saved in a separate worksheet within the file.

 Please be aware that the PDF download feature is implemented using an RMarkdown file that is rendered into a PDF through LaTeX.
 As such, it is important to note that a LaTeX installation, along with the necessary packages, is required to use this feature.